His Best (Howlin' Wolf album)

 His Best is a greatest hits album by American blues musician Howlin' Wolf.
-The album was originally released on April 8, 1997 by MCA/Chess Records, and was one of a series of releases by MCA for the 50th anniversary of Chess Records that year (see 1997 in music).
+The album was originally released on April 8, 1997, by MCA/Chess Records, and was one of a series of releases by MCA for the 50th anniversary of Chess Records that year (see 1997 in music).
 Ten years later – on April 17, 2007 – the album was reissued by Geffen Records as The Definitive Collection.

 The album features several of his most well-known recording including "Smokestack Lightnin', "Spoonful", and "Killing Floor".

 Recording and production

 The first two songs on the collection – "Moanin' at Midnight" and "How Many More Years" – were recorded at Memphis Recording Service on either May 14, or August 1951 and were produced by Sam Phillips, who would later produce Elvis Presley and Johnny Cash.
-The rest of the songs on the album were recorded in Chicago, Illinois from May 1954 to August 1964.
-The original recordings were produced by either the Chess brothers – Leonard and Phil – and/or Willie Dixon, who recorded numerous artists for Chess Records.
+The rest of the songs on the album were recorded in Chicago from May 1954 to August 1964.
+The original recordings were produced by either the Chess brothers (Leonard and Phil) and/or Willie Dixon, who recorded numerous artists for Chess Records.
 The reissue production was handled by Andy McKaie with digital remastering by Erick Labson.